Table of Contents:

 Guns tracked by the ATF have been found at crime scenes on both sides of the Mexico–United States border, and the scene of the death of at least one U.S. federal agent, Border Patrol Agent Brian Terry.
 The "gunwalking" operations became public in the aftermath of Terry's murder.
 Dissenting ATF agents came forward to Congress in response.
 According to Humberto Benítez Treviño, former Mexican Attorney General and chair of the justice committee in the Chamber of Deputies, firearms trafficked by smugglers under the watch of the ATF have been found at numerous crime scenes in Mexico, including scenes where at least 150 Mexican civilians were maimed and killed.
 As investigations have continued, the operations have become increasingly controversial in both countries, and diplomatic relations have been damaged as a result.
 (Source: WikiPedia)

-- Fast and Furious: The Anatomy of a Failed Operation, Part 1 of 3 [514 Pages, 4.6 MB] - This report is the first of three completing the investigative work of the House Committee on Oversight and Government Reform and the Senate Committee on the Judiciary.
+[514 Pages, 4.6 MB] - This report is the first of three completing the investigative work of the House Committee on Oversight and Government Reform and the Senate Committee on the Judiciary.
 This report chronicles the fundamentally flawed firearms trafficking case from the perspective of the United States Attorney’s Office and the Bureau of Alcohol, Tobacco, Firearms, and Explosives.
 Part two will look at the devastating failure of supervision and leadership by officials at Justice Department headquarters, principally within the Office of the Deputy Attorney General, and within the Criminal Division.
 Part three will address the unprecedented obstruction of the investigation by the highest levels of the Justice Department, including the Attorney General himself.
 Part two will be released shortly, and part three can only be prepared after the Justice Department fulfills its obligations to cooperate with the Congress and produce documents.
 Soon, the U.S. House of Representatives will commence legal proceedings to enforce its prerogatives following the June 27, 2012, vote holding Attorney General Eric H. Holder, Jr. in criminal and civil contempt.

 [104 Pages, 6.4 MB] - Chairman Darrell Issa: “The report discloses widespread management failures within the hierarchy of the Justice Department.
 The Justice Department has yet to evaluate these management issues and implement structural changes to prevent another disaster like Operation Fast and Furious from occurring.
 Furthermore, the Justice Department has taken limited action against these negligent managers.”